eclipse-wakaama/wakaama/README.md

 Wakaama uses CMake >= 3.13.
 Look at examples/server/CMakeLists.txt for an example of how to include it.
 Several preprocessor definitions are supported:
- - Endianness: Exactly one has to be defined.
-   - LWM2M_BIG_ENDIAN if your target platform uses big-endian format.
-   - LWM2M_LITTLE_ENDIAN if your target platform uses little-endian format.
  - Mode: One or multiple modes have to be defined.
    - LWM2M_CLIENT_MODE to enable LWM2M Client interfaces.
    - LWM2M_SERVER_MODE to enable LWM2M Server interfaces.